 - A high-speed internet connection is required.
 For more detailed technical requirements, please see the Lehigh University Distance Education website.

 - A computer or laptop equipped with a webcam and a microphone are required for live classes.

 - Lehigh University provides a VPN (Virtual Private Network) for all students free of charge.
 For more information about accessing Lehigh’s VPN, see Lehigh’s Library and Technology Services.
-There is currently a special VPN link for students studying outside of the United States during the COVID-19 crisis.
+You can download the Lehigh VPN here.
 This VPN allows students to access applications like the Google suite and Zoom.

 - Course Site is Lehigh’s course management system that allows students to join lectures, listen to recorded lectures, collaborate online, send email, check grades, submit work, and post videos all in one place.
 Students will be given more details about how to use the Course Site before classes begin at the end of June.